Angels & Demons

 Families can talk about...

-Families can talk about the film's premise.
+Families can talk about the premise of Angels & Demons.
 The first movie's central conspiracy theory upset Christians across the globe, but this one has been deemed inaccurate but "harmless" by the Catholic Church.
 Why the change of perspective?

 In general, does controversy help promote a movie?